AkashSingirikonda/Optimus-Solver-WebApp/README.md

 - A [firestore project](https://firebase.google.com/docs/firestore/quickstart) with a [service account](https://firebase.google.com/support/guides/service-accounts).

 Steps:
-0. Create a Firestore project on Firebase, and download a json credential key for it.
+0. Create a Firestore project on Firebase, enable authentication and storage, and download a json credential key for it.
 Here are the steps:
 - Go to the Firebase Console and select your Firebase project (Create one if you don't have one)
 - Open Project Settings: In the Firebase console, click on the gear icon next to Project Overview in the sidebar.
 Select Project settings from the dropdown.
 - Navigate to Service Accounts: In the Project settings page, click on the Service accounts tab at the top